mlsmall/RAG-App-with-Amazon-Bedrock/README.md

 - Stable Diffusion by Stability
 ### Technologies Used
 This application was created using the following technologies:
-- Amazon Bedrock supplies the two text generation LLMs used in this application:
+- Amazon Bedrock supplies the two text-generation LLMs used in this application:
   - Amazon Titan
   - Llama 2
 - Streamlit library to generate the graphical user interface (GUI)